eciii/pkdb/Virtualization - Virt Tools.md

 Website: https://libvirt.org/
 Gitstore: https://gitlab.com/libvirt

-libvirt is a library and daemon that provides a unified API for managing VMs and containers from several technologies/vendors including: QEMU, KVM, Xen, LXC, OpenVZ and [more](https://libvirt.org/drivers.html).
+libvirt is both a library and a daemon that provide a unified API for managing VMs and containers from several technologies/vendors including: QEMU, KVM, Xen, LXC, OpenVZ and [more](https://libvirt.org/drivers.html).

 **virt-manager (a.k.a Virtual Machine Manager)**